acollamati/starchat-doc/docs/apis.md

 ### POST /decisiontable_analyzer

-Load/reload the map of analyzer from ES
+trigger a syncronous load/reload the analyzers map from ES

 Output JSON